Mianthlatil/DiscordBot/replit.md

 - July 05, 2025.
 Fixed database schema for event titles and improved UI
 - July 05, 2025.
 Enhanced ModMail system to work in any channel with privacy features
 - July 05, 2025.
 Added player name display in event registrations by role
+- July 05, 2025.
+Added comprehensive Slash Command support for ALL commands (23 total)
+- July 05, 2025.
+Every command from help now available as both text command (!) and slash command (/)

 ## User Preferences